eaustic/data-science-resources/Visual-Display-of-Data/readme.md

 * [Recording of ACRL/ULS webinar themed ‘Infographics’ held on June 09, 2017](https://youtu.be/OFmZfMjHKLs) - Slides for the webinar are resources in the Visual-Display-of-Data folder above

 ---

+_Check out the PDFs posted in the Visual Display of Data resources folder above_